 View District Policy P-2443: Drug and Alcohol-Free Workplace and College Premises or learn more about our commitment to a drug- and alcohol-free workplace and college premises.

 Visit the Los Rios Police Department website to learn about our emergency response and evacuation procedures.

-American River College has procedures in place to address discrimination and harassment complaints, including complaints related to equity, sexual harassment, Title IX, 504, and ADA.
+We have procedures in place to address discrimination and harassment complaints, including complaints related to equity, sexual harassment, Title IX, 504, and ADA.

 Complaints may be filed by students or employees who have experienced or witnessed unlawful discrimination.
 Complaints may also be filed on behalf of an individual by a third party, such as a family member, representative, or organization.

 We encourage you to use our official complaint form, but the form is not required.
 If you do not use our complaint form, your complaint will not be considered defective or rejected based on the failure to file the complaint on the form.